Last updated January 2, 2017

 The Sûreté du Québec (SQ) patrols on highways, both inside and outside the city, usually in white cars with a double stripe, black and yellow.
 Outside the city, local municipalities can also ticket you if you commit an infraction on a road in their territory.

-Montreal has an excellent public transit system, the STM (Société des transports de Montréal) operating the Metro subway system (see map) and 196 daytime bus routes (23 night routes).
+Montreal has an excellent public transit system, the STM (Société des transports de Montréal) operating the Metro subway system (see map), 186 daytime bus routes and 23 night routes.
 Google Maps offers excellent transit routing throughout the whole metropolitan area.

 Maps and information about the transit system are also available in every Metro station and at tourist information points.
-There's also an excellent app called (Transit, free with a $4.99 annaul subscription upgrade) for iPhone and iPod Touch which gives timing on bus routes near one's location.
+There's also an excellent app called Transit for iPhone and iPod Touch and for Android which gives scheduled timing for bus routes near one's location.
+The STM is gradually introducing real-time GPS-based bus data but it isn't yet displayed via any app.

-The Metro shuts down around 12:30 a.m. (see schedule for precise details) after which the whole system shifts over to the night bus service until 5:30 a.m.
+The Metro shuts down around 12:30 a.m. after which the whole system shifts over to the night bus service until 5:30 a.m.

-A monthly regular adult pass (CAM – carte autobus-métro) giving full access to the metro and bus system costs $77.00.
-A single fare is $3.00 and in the bus must be paid with exact change.
-For tourists a special card giving full access for a day costs $9 and for three days costs $18.
+A monthly regular adult pass (CAM – carte autobus-métro) giving full access to the STM metro and bus system costs $83.00.
+A single fare is $3.25 and in the bus must be paid with exact change.
+For tourists a special card giving full access for a day costs $10 and for three consecutive days costs $18.
+Full fare information including other options and points of sale.

 People who are not Montreal residents don't qualify for seniors' reductions or student fares on the STM system.